GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It's fun to sit at a terminal and let the code flow.
-It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
+> ### Managing a large project is a qualitatively different problem from managing a small one, just as leading a division of infantry into battle is different from commanding a small special forces team.
 >
-> ~ *Gary Kildall*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts